Suha-AlHumaid/master-piece-project/README.md

   * Event Date and time
   * Event page like that was created by event creator.(When guest open link he will be able to see event page)

-* Creator event user will have scan link for read QR ticket.(This link used at door of event location to let guset enter if it is verfied)
+* Creator event user will have link for read/scan QR ticket.(This link used at door of event location to let guset enter if it is verfied)
-* Creator event user have table for quest that contains "email"  filled by guest email and "came" column filled by yes or no.
+* Creator event user have table for guest that contains two rows: "email" filled by guest email, and "came" filled by yes or no.
+* In admin dashboard there is bar chart showing analisis of response rate in each event in application.
+Values computed referring to data achieved from event's geust.
+*
+  ----